-Start with round corn tortillas.
-The only ingredients should be corn, flour and lime.
-I like yellow corn, but any variety (white or blue) will do.
-I prefer coconut oil as my chosen fat.
+Start with fresh round corn tortillas.
+If you’re not making them yourself, the only ingredients should be corn, flour and lime (skip brands with preservatives or vegetable oils(!)
+I prefer yellow corn, but any variety (white or blue) will work.
+I mostly use coconut oil as my chosen fat.

-- 8 oz (wt.) corn tortillas, about 12 6-inch tortillas
+- 200 g (6 oz.) corn tortillas, about 9 6-inch tortillas

 - sea salt to taste

 - Preheat oven to bake (or convection bake) at 365°F/185°C.

 - If the fat you're using is solid at room temperature (e.g. coconut oil), warm it gently until it melts.
 Alternately, heat up 1/2 cup water, or run a silicone spatula or brush under hot water for 20 seconds.
 Dip heated utensil into the solid fat, to enable it to be spread more easily.

 - Spread a thin layer of fat on one side of each tortilla.